splunk/public-o11y-docs/incident-intelligence/generate-alerts/ingest-prometheus.rst

     "truncatedAlerts": 0
     }

-Example transformed JSON data for the example alarm that is processed and saved as an alert in Incident Intelligence:
+Example transformed JSON data for the example alert that is processed and saved as an alert in Incident Intelligence:

 .. code-block:: json